Glass bead making: Molded beads

 Pressed or molded beads are associated with lower labour costs.
 These were commonly produced in the Czech Republic in the early 20th century.
 Thick glass rods are heated to molten and fed into a complex apparatus that stamps the glass, including a needle that pierces a hole.
-The beads again are rolled in hot sand to remove flashing and soften seam lines.
+The beads are rolled in hot sand to remove flashing and soften seam lines.
 By making canes (the glass rods fed into the machine) striped or otherwise patterned, the resulting beads can be more elaborately colored than seed beads.
 One "feed" of a hot rod might result in 10–20 beads, and a single operator can make thousands in a day.
-Glass beads are also manufactured or moulded using a rotary machine where molten glass is fed in to the centre of a rotary mould and solid or hollow glass beads are formed.
+Glass beads are also manufactured or moulded using a rotary machine where molten glass is fed into the centre of a rotary mould and solid or hollow glass beads are formed.

 The Bohemian glass industry was known for its ability to copy more expensive beads, and produced molded glass "lion's teeth", "coral", and "shells", which were popular in the 19th and early 20th century Africa trade.

 Lampwork beads

 A variant of the wound glass bead making technique, and a labor-intensive one, is what is traditionally called lampworking.
 In the Venetian industry, where very large quantities of beads were produced in the 19th century for the African trade, the core of a decorated bead was produced from molten glass at furnace temperatures, a large-scale industrial process dominated by men.
 The delicate multicolored decoration was then added by people, mostly women, working at home using an oil lamp or spirit lamp to re-heat the cores and the fine wisps of colored glass used to decorate them.
 These workers were paid on a piecework basis for the resulting lampwork beads.
 Modern lampwork beads are made by using a gas torch to heat a rod of glass and spinning the resulting thread around a metal rod covered in bead release.
 When the base bead has been formed, other colors of glass can be added to the surface to create many designs.
 After this initial stage of the bead making process, the bead can be further fired in a kiln to make it more durable.

-Modern bead makers use single or dual fuel torches, so `flameworked' is replacing the older term.
-Unlike a metalworking torch, or burner as some people in the trade prefer to call them, a flameworking torch is usually "surface mix"; that is, the oxygen and fuel (typically propane, though natural gas is also common) is mixed after it comes out of the torch, resulting in a quieter tool and less dirty flame.
+Modern bead makers use single or dual fuel torches, hence the more modern term flameworked.
+Unlike a metalworking torch, or burner, a flameworking torch is usually "surface mix"; that is, the oxygen and fuel (typically propane, though natural gas is also common) is mixed after it comes out of the torch, resulting in a quieter tool and less dirty flame.
 Also unlike metalworking, the torch is fixed, and the bead and glass move in the flame.
-American torches are usually mounted at about a 45 degree angle, a result of scientific glassblowing heritage; Japanese torches are recessed, and have flames coming straight up, like a large bunsen burner; Czech production torches tend to be positioned nearly horizontally.
+American torches are usually mounted at about a 45-degree angle, a result of scientific glassblowing heritage; Japanese torches are recessed, and have flames coming straight up, like a large bunsen burner; Czech production torches tend to be positioned nearly horizontally.